 3. Targeted market segment and participants

 Once you’ve established that there’s a need, seek an underserved niche.
 Etsy, for example, began as a tiny marketplace for artisans.
 Do you know when Amazon was just a little bookstore?
 Additionally, devote effort to creating customer and vendor personas.
-You must understand the pain points of both parties involved in a transaction to succeed in your speciality.
+You must understand the pain points of both parties involved in a transaction to succeed in your specialty.

 Buyer questions to ask include: